Jason gives us his advice on the best five shotgun sights that have brought him success in the field.

 While most of the attention is placed on rifles nowadays, shotguns should not be forgotten.
-In today’s marketplace, with good set of new shotgun sights you can take the old shotgun and revitalize it into an efficient, slick looking tool for marksmanship.
+In today’s marketplace, with a good set of new shotgun sights, you can take the old shotgun and revitalize it into an efficient, slick looking tool for marksmanship.

 About Jason Reid: